Ecuadorian Spanish: Pacific Coast

-Other regions in the Coast tend to speak a very similar dialect to the one spoken in the city of Guayaquil, due to its influence, specially in urban areas.
-Slight local variations may be found, however.
+Other regions in the Coast tend to speak a very similar dialect to the one spoken in the city of Guayaquil, due to its influence, especially in urban areas.
+Slight local variations can be found, naturally.

 Andes

-In the highlands of Ecuador, a variant of Spanish is spoken, often confused by foreigners with Chilango Spanish—the dialect spoken in Mexico City—due to its similarities.
-However, it can be subdivided in four dialects:
+In the highlands of Ecuador, a Serrano variant of Spanish is spoken, often confused by foreigners with Chilango Spanish —the dialect spoken in Mexico City— due to its similarities.
+However, it can be subdivided into four dialects: